Developing-Scalable-Apps-using-Azure/Course-Assessment---Docker-and-Kubernetes/index.md

 Question 9.
 Choose the correct option.

-A. It can integrate with Azure Active Directory.
+A. Kubernetes can integrate with Active Directory.
-B. Role based access control is possible in Azure Kubernetes.
+B. Role based access control is possible in Kubernetes.
 C. Both A and B.
 D. None of these.
 View Answer

 Question 10.
-Which one of the following permission must be given to the service principal to establish authentication between AKS and ACR?
+Which one of the following permission must be given to the service principal to establish authentication between Kubernetes and private registry?

-A. ACR.Write
+A. Write
-B. ACR.Push
+B. Push
-C. ACR.Pull
+C. Pull
 D. B and C

 Question 11.
 How do I add a message to a commit?
 A. $ git message "Fix error in xxxx"